Eugene Walter

 Eugene Ferdinand Walter, Jr. (November 30, 1921 – March 29, 1998) was an American screenwriter, poet, short-story author, actor, puppeteer, gourmet chef, cryptographer, translator, editor, costume designer and well-known raconteur.
 During his years in Paris, he was nicknamed Tum-te-tum.
 His friend Pat Conroy observed that Walter had lived a "pixilated wonderland of a life."
 Walter was labeled "Mobile's Renaissance Man" because of his diverse activities in many areas of the arts.
-In later life, he maintained a connection with Mobile by carrying a shoebox of Alabama red clay around Europe.
+Throughout his life, he maintained a connection with Mobile by carrying a shoebox of Alabama red clay around Europe.

 Biography

 Youth

 Walter was born and raised in Mobile, Alabama, which he described as "a separate kingdom.
 We are not North America; we are North Haiti."
 He claimed that he ran away from home at the age of three and was raised by his paternal grandparents.
 He and Truman Capote became acquainted in Mobile, attending matinees at the Saenger Theatre downtown together as children.
 His grandparents both died while he was about ten years old.
 After largely living on the streets for a time, he was eventually taken in by Hammond Bokenham Gayfer, heir to Gayfers Department Store in downtown Mobile.
 Gayfer died in 1938, again leaving Walter to fend for himself.